 Fraser Health's performance has remained relatively stable the past several years.
-The 2017/18 admission rate of 3,383 is below our target of 3,411.
-Of the FHA communities, 6 (Agassiz-Harrison, Burnaby, Chilliwack, New Westminster, South Surrey/White Rock, and Tricities) are meeting target.
+The 2018/19 Q1 admission rate of 3,332 is below our target of 3,411.
+Of the FHA communities, 7 (Agassiz-Harrison, Burnaby, Chilliwack, Langley, New Westminster, South Surrey/White Rock, and Tricities) are meeting target.
 We continue to examine opportunities to improve.

-Fraser Health (FH) working in partnership with Family Physicians and the Divisions of Family Practice (DOFP) to examine opportunities to make systematic changes in how health care is delivered with a specific emphasis on improving access to care for individuals with medical complexity, including the senior's population.
+Fraser Health (FH) working in partnership with Family Physicians and the Divisions of Family Practice (DOFP) to examine opportunities to make systematic changes in how health care is delivered.
+This work has a specific emphasis on improving access to care for seniors, as well as individuals with medical complexity, which includes chronic disease management.
 New initiatives are being locally planned and implemented to ensure the needs of the local population are being addressed.
-As noted above work continues in partnership with the DOFP; all communities have now commenced initiatives that aim to optimize access to primary and community care services.
-Additionally, services like the "CARES initiative" are gaining momentum.
-CARES aims to prevent or defer frailty and the associated health complexities; working in collaboration with the Family Physician individuals are identified as being susceptible to becoming frail and subsequently benefit from the program. □
+All communities within FH have now commenced initiatives that aim to optimize access to primary and community care services.
+Services like the "CARES initiative" are gaining momentum.
+CARES aims to prevent or defer frailty and the associated health complexities; working in collaboration with the Family Physician individuals are identified as being susceptible to becoming frail and subsequently benefit from the program.
+Of note, the opening of FH's first Urgent Primary Care Centre (UPCC) in Surrey will deliver faster access to primary care and reduce the need for emergency department visits.
+Additional UPCC's are planned for other communities in Fraser Health over the next 3-years.

-Initiatives are underway throughout the region to support home health monitoring for patients with Heart Failure and COPD, with the goal to improve patient self-management and reduce exacerbations requiring acute care.
+Other initiatives are in progress throughout the region to support home health monitoring for patients with Heart Failure, COPD, and palliative care - with the goal to improve patient self-management and reduce exacerbations requiring emergency or acute care